 NumeratorNumber of adults meeting physical activity recommendations from the Behavioral Risk Factor Surveillance System

 DenominatorNumber of adults from the Behavioral Risk Factor Surveillance System

-The "missing" and "don?t know" responses are removed before calculating a percentage.
-When the data shown are about a specific sub-population, only respondents of that sub-population are included in the denominator.
+The "missing" and "don't know" responses are removed before calculating a percentage.

 Healthy People Objective: Increase the proportion of adults who engage in aerobic physical activity of at least moderate intensity for at least 150 minutes/week, or 75 minutes/week of vigorous intensity, or an equivalent combinationU.S.
 Target: 47.9 percent

 Other ObjectivesNew Mexico Community Health Status Indicator (CHSI)

 How Are We Doing?Since 2001, the percentage of adults in New Mexico who meet physical activity recommendations has remained static, which is similar to the trend in the US.

 How Do We Compare With the U.S.?Compared to the US, a higher percentage of New Mexico adults report meeting physical activity recommendations.